-Meditation is a popular way to relax our overworked minds.
-It involves focusing continuously on 1 thought, word (mantra), object, or mental image for a period of time.
-It can also involve focusing on your breathing or on sensations in your body.
-The goal of meditation is to quiet your mind, which may reduce stress and the connection it has to long-term diseases like heart disease.
+Meditation is a popular way to relax.
+It can be done by focusing on something for a period.
+It can also focus on your breathing or on feelings in your body.
+The goal of meditation is to quiet your mind.
+This can reduce stress.
+It can lower the risk of some health problems like heart disease.

-Meditation is thought to suppress the part of the nervous system that increases heart rate, breathing rate, or blood pressure while enhancing the relaxing side of the nervous system.
+Meditation works by calming the part of the nervous system that raises heart rate, breathing rate, or blood pressure.
+At the same time, it seems to help the part of the nervous system that helps you relax.

-There are many types of meditation, but here is some basic information that to help you get started.
+There are many types of meditation.
+Here is some basic information that to help you get started.

 There are many different types of meditation and no right technique for everybody.
 Find out what works best for you.
 Most types of meditation include the following basic elements:

-Before engaging your mind, follow these guidelines to make your body comfortable:
+Before you start, do these things to make your body comfortable:

-Sit in a comfortable position on the floor or in a chair.
+Use a cushion to sit on the floor or sit in a chair.

-Make sure the cushion you sit on is slightly higher in the back than in front, tipping you forward slightly.
+Make sure the cushion you sit on is a little higher in the back than in front.
+You should tip forward a bit.

-If you choose a chair, keep your knees comfortably apart and rest your hands in your lap.
+If you use a chair, keep your knees a little apart.
+Rest your hands in your lap.

-Keep shoulders level and your elbows away from your side to promote air circulation.
+Keep your shoulders even and your elbows away from your sides.

 Keep an open mind.

-At first, you may find it difficult to focus but like most things, meditation should become easier with regular practice.
-Experiment to find out what technique works best for you.
-Consider taking a meditation class where many different techniques are taught.
-Some have a spiritual focus and others are more focused on stress reduction.
-Talk to the instructor about your goals and preferences to understand if the class may be right for you.
-With a little practice you'll be on your way to a more peaceful existence.
+It may be hard to focus at first.
+Like most things, meditation should get easier with practice.
+Try different kinds of meditation to find out what works best for you.
+Think about taking a meditation class.
+Some classes have a spiritual focus.
+Others are more focused on lowering stress.
+Talk to the teacher about your goals and what you like to figure out if the class is right for you.
+With a little practice you will be on your way to feeling more relaxed and at peace.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.